NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/The Tangled Briar.md

 * * *

 _The Tangled Briar_ signifies the return of ancient triumphs.
-As long as you have _The Tangled Briar_ invested, you gain [[Feats/Toughness|Toughness]] as a bonus feat.
+As long as you have _The Tangled Briar_ invested, you gain [[Toughness|Toughness]] as a bonus feat.
 If you already possess this feat, increase your maximum Hit Points by twice your level.

 **Activate** `pf2:2` envision, Interact